coddingtonbear/jirafs/docs/source/getting_started.rst

 .. note::

    Unlike when working with a git repository, you do not need to 'stage' files using a command analogous to git's "add" command when working with a JIRA issue using Jirafs.
 All uncommitted files will automatically be included in any commit made.
-This behavior will likely be surprising only to users who have not worked with mercurial (hg).

 Once you're satisfied with the changes that are about to be submitted to JIRA, run::